OpenSpace/OpenSpace-Docs/content/milky-way/nebulae/planetary-nebulae/index.md

 The Milky Way Galaxy consists of two major star populations: an older halo population spherically distributed around the Galactic center, and a younger population present in the Milky Way's disk.
 Because the planetary nebula phase of a star's evolution is relatively short (on the order of thousands of  years), when we see a planetary nebula we know it's formation is relatively recent, cosmically speaking.

 Because of this, we expect to see planetary nebulae where star formation and evolution is ongoing---in the disk of the Galaxy.
-The stars that will evolve into planetary nebulae have relatively eccentric orbits around the Galaxy and, therefore, a wider range of distances above and below the Galactic disk when compared to younger objects like [open star clusters](../../star-clusters/open-clusters/index) or [HII regions](../HII_regions/index).
+The stars that will evolve into planetary nebulae have relatively eccentric orbits around the Galaxy and; therefore, a wider range of distances above and below the Galactic disk when compared to younger objects like [open star clusters](../../star-clusters/open-clusters/index) or [HII regions](../HII-regions/index).
+So, we see a wider dispersion above and below the disk with planetary nebulae when compared to other objects like HII regions.

 :::{figure} PN_near_sun.png